app-generator/sample-django-all-auth-graphql/README.md

 }
 ```

-> please add this package in requirements.txt
+> Please add this package in requirements.txt

 **Database/table structure**